elliotchance/pie/README.md

 The number of items returned may be the same as the input or less.
 It will never return zero items unless the input slice has zero items.

-## NotEquals

-NotEquals  compare elements of slice and return true if they are not equal

-if element realizes Equals interface it uses that method, in other way uses default compare

 ## Product